 First, email [email protected] and ask to sign up.
 You’ll get a confidentiality agreement to sign and return.
 After that you’ll receive a list of approved suppliers and their prices.

 Choose who you want to work with.
 You’ll then sign a subscription agreement with them, along with an MOU with DIA.

 Then all you need to do is agree on the work your supplier will do.
 This you will do via a statement of work or an order for ongoing technical support.

 How can we help you?

-Boost has been accepted for 10 of the 11 categories.
+Boost provides services in 10 of the 11 categories.
 If you’re looking for any or all of the following services, give us a yell:

 - Information architecture

 - Application testing

 - Visual design